Generating Multivariate Load States Using a Conditional Variational Autoencoder: multi-area adequacy assessment

 \subsection{Multi-area adequacy assessment results}

 To compare the CVAE, VAE, Gaussian Copula, and cGAN generators, they were trained on historical load data from 2017 and 2018 for 35 countries, retrieved from the Open Power System Data Platform (\cite{Muehlenpfordt2019}; columns for CS, IS and UA were omitted).
 Each model was used to generate 100,000 random load samples.
 The `Auto $\sigma'$, Noisy' setting was utilized for the CVAE and VAE models, and $\beta$ was set to 10 for improved reproduction of the marginal distributions.
 For each model, 1,000,000 Monte Carlo generation samples were drawn and combined with random load samples to estimate the LOLE in each country.
 Fig.~\ref{fig:LOLE} depicts the estimated LOLE values for all generative methods and historical data.
 The area of each sector of the disc represents the LOLE obtained using a particular load states generating model.
+Numerical results for three countries with low (Austria, AT), medium (The Netherlands, NL) and high (UK) risk levels are shown in Table~\ref{tab:resource_adequacy}.
+Standard errors for the least significant digits are shown in parentheses.
+Moreover, to investigate the beneficial effect of interconnection -- and therefore the importance of accurate multivariate modelling -- risks for these countries are also reported in the absence of interconnection (`island').

-For twenty countries, the LOLE of all models and historical data are very close to zero (less than 0.5 h/y).
-At the other end of the scale, the cGAN model significantly overestimates (5 times) the LOLE values for the UK and Ireland, whereas other methods reproduce the results of historical data fairly well.
-For Cyprus, which is not connected to any other countries, all models perform similar to using historical data.
-For the 12 remaining countries, the Gaussian copula and cGAN models estimate LOLE higher than using historical data.
-The VAE and CVAE models show very similar results in all the cases and the closest results to the historical data of all methods considered.
+By design, the Gaussian copula reproduces the marginal distributions of the historical data.
+Therefore, the calculated risk for \emph{islanded} systems is consistent with those for historical data.
+However, the results demonstrate that this model tends to overestimate risks for interconnected nodes (countries).
+The cGAN generative model tends to cause an overestimation of risks with \emph{both} islanded and interconnected nodes, sometimes very significantly (e.g.~the LOLE values for the UK and Ireland).
+In comparison, both the VAE and CVAE models generate data that results in risk estimates that are closer to those observed using historical data, although deviations exist from country to country.
+This suggests both models are able to substantially represent the multivariate tail distribution of the historical data.

 The capability of generating load conditioned on hours is an additional advantage of CVAE in comparison with VAE in the adequacy assessment context.
 Load curtailments usually accrue during high load hours.
 So, time of day could be used as a control variable for an importance sampling Monte Carlo scheme that preferentially samples load states at high load hours and compensates for the resulting bias by sample re-weighting.